Nehaj Fortress

-The Nehaj Fortress /sh/ (Tvrđava Nehaj /hr/) is a fortress on the hill Nehaj in the town of Senj, Croatia.
+The Nehaj Fortress (Tvrđava Nehaj /hr/) is a fortress on the hill Nehaj in the town of Senj, Croatia.

 Name

-The name Nehaj comes from the Croatian term Ne hajati /sh/, which means 'don't care'.
-In Croatian this fortress has also other names, which are: Kula Nehaj /sh/, what means Nehaj Tower, and Nehajgrad /sh/, what means Nehajtown.
+The name Nehaj comes from the Croatian term Ne hajati, which means 'don't care'.
+In Croatian this fortress has also other names, which are: Kula Nehaj, what means Nehaj Tower, and Nehajgrad, what means Nehajtown.

 This name was given to the hill and the Fortress by the Uskoks, who built on the top of this hill the Fortress for defensive purposes.
 They gave the hill and the Fortress such a name because they wanted to emphasize to the citizens of the town of Senj, and all of those that lived in the vicinity of the town of Senj, that they should not worry that someone will conquer this hill or the Fortress as long as they are there.

 Description

 The fortress is 18 m tall and 23 m wide, and square shaped with walls averaging from 2 to 3 m in thickness.
 There are five towers on top of the Fortress, and eleven large cannon openings along the walls.
 Inside the Fortress, there are displays of cannons and other household items, as well as a collection of costumes and weapons of the Uskoks of Senj.
 There is also an annual medieval festival that is held in Senj, and an important part of it is when the "Uskoks" march up to the fortress on horseback.
 There are also crafting workshops and other medieval themed attractions around the fortress at this time; as well as a detailed overview of its history.

 Today, the fortress serves primarily as a museum.
 With exhibits of weapons, clothing, drawings and models of various things from the time when the fortress was actively used.